 \subsection{Results on Real Scenes}

 We use the best PSMODE model trained on Deep360 to predict 360$^\circ$ depth maps on real-scene data.
-We use four Insta One X2 360$^\circ$ cameras to build the camera system, as shown in Figure \ref{fig_overview}(b).
-Figure \ref{fig_res_real} illustrates that the proposed algorithm also achieves an accurate depth estimation on real-scene data.
+We use four Insta One X2 360$^\circ$ cameras to build the camera system, as shown in Fig. \ref{fig_overview}(b).
+Fig. \ref{fig_res_real} illustrates that the proposed algorithm also achieves an accurate depth estimation on real-scene data.